SchweizerischeBundesbahnen/scion-workbench/docs/site/howto/how-to-close-view.md

 ```

 #### Closing view(s) using the `WorkbenchService`
-Inject `WorkbenchService` and invoke `close`, passing the identifies of the views to close.
+Inject `WorkbenchService` and invoke `closeViews`, passing the ids of the views to close.

 ```ts
 inject(WorkbenchService).closeViews('view.1', 'view.2');
 ```

-#### Closing view(s) via navigation
+#### Closing view(s) via `WorkbenchRouter`

-Views can be closed by performing a navigation with the `close` flag set in the navigation extras.
-Views matching the path will be closed.
-The path supports the asterisk wildcard segment (`*`) to match view(s) with any value in that segment.
-To close a specific view, set a view `target` instead of a path.
+The router supports for closing views matching the routing commands by setting `close` in navigation extras.

+Matrix parameters do not affect view resolution.
+The path supports the asterisk wildcard segment (`*`) to match views with any value in a segment.
+To close a specific view, set a view target instead of a path.

 ```ts
 inject(WorkbenchRouter).navigate(['path/*/view'], {close: true});